alexfsmithers-ui/nhs-data-quality-risk-analysis/README.md

 #### **Data used**

-The data comes from an official NHS publication covering the period April 2025 to March 2026.
+The data comes from an official NHS publication covering the period April 2025 to March 2026 (up to October 2025).
 The Excel file contains multiple tables and explanatory sheets.
 I focused on Table 1, which records the number of organisations that did not submit data, broken down by organisation type and month.

 In this dataset, an “organisation” refers to a reporting unit at either regional or Integrated Care Board (ICB) level, representing a grouping of providers expected to submit Community Health Services SitRep data for a given reporting period.